Call for Nominations for Division 32 Awards

 Final vote: The names of the top six candidates will be brought to the January meeting for discussion and a final vote.
 Only these names will be considered at the midwinter meeting.
 The following procedure will be used: Each individual voting board member will have six votes, any of which can be "none of the above" to allow for no award to be granted that year.
 Nominees with no votes and nominee with the least number of votes will be dropped from the ballot in a given year but may be reconsidered for two consecutive years once they have been nominated.

 Specification of awards: The board will decide which award will be given to each winner.

-Requirements of awardees: Awardees must accept the award and give a brief address at the APA conference (for the year awarded).
-Under extraordinary circumstances (i.e.: medical, death in family) the awardees who cannot attend may send in a paper and have their award accepted in absentia.
+Requirements of awardees: Awardees must accept the award and give a brief address at the APA Convention (for the year awarded).
+Under extraordinary circumstances (i.e., medical, death in family) the awardees who cannot attend may send in a paper and have their award accepted in absentia.
 Division 32 does not reimburse awards recipients for travel and expenses.